manussekhar/AWS_SAA_C02_Notes/ELB/ALB.md

 HTTP, HTTPS, Websocket (L7)
-Load balancing to multiple [[EC2]] instances or within an instance Redirecting is possible from https to http
+Load balancing to multiple [[EC2]] instances or within an instance

+Under listeners one can setup rules with conditions and

+Redirecting is possible from https to http
 Routing based on
 1. path